ashutoshDhopte/trading_platform_frontend/README.md

-# Trading Simulator - Frontend
+# Stock Trading Simulator - Frontend

 This is the frontend for the Full-Stack Trading Platform Simulator, built with Next.js, React, and TypeScript.
 It provides a responsive and interactive user dashboard for simulating stock trades, viewing portfolio performance, and receiving real-time market data updates via WebSockets.